Welcome to Historical Interpretations

 Exhibits

-- For those not familiar with the making community, according to Merriam-Webster, making is “the act or process of forming, causing, doing, or coming into being.”
-In the context of the maker community, it is taking something envisioned in one’s mind and bringing it into existence.
-Making can be anything, music, computer code, costumes, props, woodworking, 3D modeling & printing, electronics, robotics, art in all its forms, through any medium or process.
-Makers tend to have an eclectic range of skills and often apply these skills in unique combinations and ways, at times giving rise to new making fields, as exemplified by the field of foamsmithing, a collection of widely utilized skills and techniques often used in making costumes and props from foam, usually EVA foam.
-Making skills are frequently accompanied by an ethos of creativity, problem-solving, open source, and community development.
-Makers often utilize their skills in their participation in other communities, such as Steampunk, live steam engineering, the Society for Creative Anachronism (SCA), cosplay, and period reenactment communities. ↩︎
+- For those not familiar with making, it is the taking of something envisioned in one’s mind and bringing it into existence.
+Making can be anything, music, computer code, costumes, props, woodworking, 3D modeling & printing, electronics, robotics, art in all forms, through any medium or process.
+Makers tend to have an eclectic range of skills and often apply these skills in unique combinations and ways.
+Making skills are frequently accompanied by an ethos of creativity, problem-solving, open source, and community.
+Gatekeeping is frowned upon by most makers.
+Makers often utilize their skills when participating in other communities, such as Steampunk, live steam engineering, the Society for Creative Anachronism (SCA), cosplay, and period reenactment communities. ↩︎